Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Semaglutide binds and activates the GLP-1 receptor, a G-protein-coupled receptor expressed in multiple tissues.
 The clinically relevant effects fall into two categories:

 Compared with the obesity-pipeline alternatives, semaglutide’s mono-agonist architecture is the simplest GLP-1-class mechanism.
-It is the baseline that dual agonists (tirzepatide: GLP-1 + GIP; survodutide: GLP-1 + glucagon), combinations (CagriSema: GLP-1 + amylin), and triple agonists (retatrutide: GLP-1 + GIP + glucagon) are designed to exceed.
+It is the baseline that dual agonists (tirzepatide: GLP-1 + GIP; survodutide: GLP-1 + glucagon), combinations (CagriSema: GLP-1 + amylin), and triple agonists (retatrutide profile: GLP-1 + GIP + glucagon) are designed to exceed.

 Phase 3 Programmes — STEP, SUSTAIN, SELECT, PIONEER